Wholesome100/russo_dataviz_final_project/README.md

 # Data Visualization and Reproducible Research

-> Matthew Russo.
+> Matthew Russo

-The following is a sample of products created during the _"Data Visualization and Reproducible Research"_ course.
+The following is a sample of visualizations created during the _"Data Visualization and Reproducible Research"_ course.

 ## Project 01

-In the `project_01/` folder you can find... _[add short description of your revised project here]_
+In the `project_01/` folder you can find mini-project-1, where I examined the trends in music across multiple decades using the Billboard Top 100 Summer Songs dataset, with the ultimate goal of finding what we needed to make a chart topping hit!
+I scored highly on this project, with the only revision needed being a simplification of a problematic bubble chart.

 **Sample data visualization:**